Serhioromano/angular-aws-s3-upload/README.md

 #### Callbacks

-When in options you may set callbacks. the name of the callback is `on_` and name of the error.
+You may set callbacks in `options`.
+The name of the callback is `on_` and then name of the error.

 ```js
 $scope.options = {